Rainbow connectivity of randomly perturbed graphs: Introduction

 \item[(iii)] If $r \geq 7$ and $m = \omega(1)$, then w.h.p.\ $G_{H,m}^r$ is rainbow connected. \end{enumerate} \end{thm}

+It is not immediately clear that rainbow connectivity is monotone in $r$ for constant $m$.
 For $r=3$ colors, (i) shows that if $m$ has order of magnitude $\log n$, then $G^3_{H,m}$ is rainbow connected w.h.p., which shows that (ii) is best possible.
 Anastos and Frieze \cite{AF} put forth that likely part (iii) holds for $5$ or $6$.
-In this note we prove the result for $r\geq 5$.
+In this note we prove the result for $r = 5$ and $r=6$.
 Note that part (ii) implies that this cannot be improved to $r \geq 4$.